Skip to main content

 type QuickNodeAddons = PriorityFeeApi & MetisApi & IpfsApi;

-Notice that we combine the interfaces with the & operator.
-This allows us to create a single interface that includes all of the methods from our add-ons.
-Depending on your use case, you may choose to use individual interfaces or create a single unified interface with only the methods you need.
+Notice that we combine the types with the & operator.
+This allows us to create a single type that includes all of the methods from our add-ons.
+Depending on your use case, you may choose to use individual types or create a single unified type with only the methods you need.
 The library gives you a lot of flexibility in how you structure your APIs.

 Also, notice that we have left space to add additional methods for each interface.
 The purpose of this guide is to show you how to integrate an add-on method, not to be an exhaustive list of all available methods.
 Feel free to explore the QuickNode Marketplace and our documentation to find other add-ons and methods to integrate into your application.